The terrible twos are totally a thing. Here’s a quick quiz to determine whether you are suffering:

 Does not work and I have the black eye to prove it.

 Have a bottle of wine in the fridge and periodically throughout the day, go and stroke it.
 You can do this, mama.
-You won’t be broken by a two year old.
+You won’t be broken by the terrible twos.